The Moment That Made Difficult Conversations Easier

 I just thought, “Whoa!
 This is a serious problem.
 He expects me to fix it.
 He trusts me to fix it.
 I’d better fix it.”

 I didn't pause to consider how holding this new-to-me employee accountable for behaviors I hadn’t observed and expectations I hadn’t established might impact my credibility as a leader.
-I ignored that it didn’t feel like the right thing to do.

 The compulsion to please my CEO and avoid his disapproval drove me to violate my own wisdom and values.